samir-randeriya/file-management/README.md

 ```

 ## Backend Setup (Laravel)
-1. Navigate to the `laravel-api` directory.
+1. Navigate to the `backend` directory.
 2. Install dependencies using Composer:
 ```bash
    composer install